HealthCare.gov

 • Reskinned account application pages before a high-stakes Open Enrollment 2025 period, (with a record 21+ million enrolling in 2024).

-• An increase in success rates for finding and completing key tasks (final metrics TBD!)
+• We are already seeing a strong improvement in engagement with an increase in success rates for finding and completing key tasks (final metrics TBD!)

 • Further usability improvements to be planned based on user testing results.